mcliff1/SignalBot/README.md

 You can run the Cloud Formation templates either from a CLI, or the AWS console.

+### Deploy Static code

+Go ahead and build the workstation in the next steps, and you can run this from the git repo you pull down on that server.

+`./deploy-web.sh` run from the SLS server will do everything necessary (in *us-west-2*)

+Then sync the build directory to the S3 bucket for the web (which can be gotten from *SSM*)

 TODO - this should create the IAM role necessary